 (1) A minimum 15 percent match of the federal grant amount requested for the cooperative agreement award is required for all applications.
-Matching commitments may be made in cash by the applying organization, or a combination of cash and confirmed funding commitments with third-party in-kind contributions as defined in 2 CFR 200.96.
+Matching commitments may be made in cash by the applying organization, or a combination of cash and confirmed funding commitments with third-party in-kind contributions as defined in 2 CFR 200.306.
 This minimum match of at least 15 percent of the federal amount requested must be committed for a period of not less than the cooperative agreement performance period.
 Cost sharing/matching must be committed at the time of application submission.

-(2) Applicants may recruit one or more private, philanthropic, and/or eligible public partner(s) to provide the matching fifteen percent 15 percent (in cash and/or in-kind contributions) of the applicant's proposed federal funding request (i.e., the federal grant amount requested), or the applicant can provide the full match as their own CASH contribution.
-It is permissible to provide a combination of third party in-kind contribution (as defined in 2 CFR 200.96) from a partner and CASH contribution from the applicant, but it is not permissible for the applicant to provide their own in-kind contribution as part of the match combination.
-If the applicant is going to provide their own match contribution, that match must be documented as a CASH contribution.
+(2) Applicants may recruit one or more private, philanthropic, and/or eligible public partner(s) to provide the matching 15 percent (in cash and/or inkind contributions) of the applicant's proposed federal funding request (i.e., the federal grant amount requested), or the applicant can provide the full match as its own cash contribution.
+It is permissible to provide a combination of third-party in-kind contribution (as defined in 2 CFR 200.306) from a partner and cash contribution from the applicant, but it is not permissible for the applicant to provide its own in-kind contribution as part of the match combination.
+If the applicant is going to provide its own match contribution, that match must be documented as a cash contribution.

-(3) Verification of Matching Funds: The Matching Funds Letter must be signed by the donating organization's authorized representative on the organization's letterhead and must identify the amount of matching funds or in-kind services/goods, the time period during which matching contribution will be available, and the source of the funds, as applicable (e.g., cash on hand, etc.).
+(3) RPIC Project Verification of Matching Funds: The RPIC Matching Funds Letter must be signed by the donating organization's authorized representative on the organization's letterhead and must identify the amount of matching funds or in-kind services/goods, the time period during which matching contribution will be available, and the source of the funds, as applicable (e.g., cash on hand, bank statement(s) etc.).

-• If providing an in-kind match, the third-party contributor must provide details on how those in-kind sources will be identified and tracked by the contributor.
+If providing an in-kind match, the third-party contributor must provide details on how those in-kind sources will be identified and tracked by the contributor.